Error handling

 "Numeric overflow"

-Please note that some semi-compatible PostgreSQL variants do not implement fine-grained SQLSTATE error reporting, simply returning all errors as an “internal error” (this is the case of CrateDB in 2025-02, for example).
+Please note that some semi-compatible PostgreSQL variants do not implement fine-grained SQLSTATE error reporting, simply returning most errors as an “internal error” (this is the case of CrateDB in 2025-02, for example).